 Enterococcus faecium is a Gram-positive, non-motile, spherical-shaped microbe that appears in pairs or chains.
 Its genome consists of approximately 2.8 Mbp DNA (millions of base pairs) and has a circular arrangement with various plasmids.
 These plasmids are believed to play an important role in antibiotic resistance.
-Enterococcus faecium is a facultative anaerobic microorganism commonly found in the gastrointestinal tract of many animals species.
+Enterococcus faecium is a facultative anaerobic microorganism commonly found in the gastrointestinal tract of many animal species.
 They can, however, colonize the urinary tract or an open wound and cause infection.

 E. faecium infection can lead to hospital bacteremia, surgical trauma infection, endocarditis, and urinary tract infections.